 Self-medication theory – theory that suggests those diagnosed with a psychiatric disorder may turn to drugs or alcohol to relieve either symptoms of disorder or negative side effects of medications.

 Multiple risk factor theory – theory suggests factors such as poverty, social isolation, traumatic life events and association with other substance abusers can lead to psychiatric problems and substance abuse.

 When seeking treatment for more than one condition, it is important to find more than a single root to effectively treat both conditions.
 While one condition likely induces the other, it is not always clear which came first or if it is merely a symptom of substance abuse or withdrawal.
 More often than not, symptoms of perceived disorders disappear after eliminating associated substances.
 A more clear diagnosis can help bring clarity to people and support resolution of mental health disorders.
 A treatment plan is helpful with the proper program where initial assessments help determine existence of co-occurring substance use and mental health conditions.
 Dual diagnosis treatment is possible with the right facility and support of experienced staff.

-Blueprints for Recovery understands mental health and substance use are important to address in young adults facing recovery.
+The PAC Program understands mental health and substance use are important to address in young adults facing recovery.
 Our small community provides an effective setting for recovery from addiction.
 Call us to find out how we can support your journey to recovery.